 - Garlic: I use fresh garlic.
 In a pinch, use garlic paste.

-- Red Onions: I love red onions but you can use brown or white onions also.
+- Onions: I love red onions but you can use brown or white onions also.

 How To Make This Chicken Larb Recipe

-- First, mix the sauce ingredients.
-Lime juice, fish sauce, and sugar.
+- First, in a small bowl mix the sauce ingredients, lime juice, fish sauce, and sugar.
 Set aside.

-- In a little bit of oil, stir fry the chiles, shallots, and garlic.
+- In a little bit of oil, in a wok or large skillet, stir-fry the chiles, shallots, and garlic.

-- Add the meat and stir fry until cooked through.
+- Add the ground meat and stir-fry until cooked through.

-- Remove the mixture from the heat and add the scallions, onions, and the sauce.
-Toss to combine.
+- Remove the mixture from the heat and add the fresh herbs, Taste and serve warm or at room temperature with sticky rice and veggies.

-To make rice powder, roast 1/2 cup of white rice in a dry pan over medium-high heat, stirring often until the rice is fragrant and medium brown in color.
-Place the rice in a food processor or blender and grind until a coarse powder is formed.
+To make toasted rice powder, in a dry skillet over medium-low heat toast raw rice, stirring often until the rice is fragrant and medium golden brown in color.
+Place the rice in a food processor, blender or spice grinder and grind until a coarse powder is formed.

 What Do You Eat Larb With?